Meckazin/ChromeKatz/README.md

 Additionally for HW breakpoints, there are two supported ways for thread enumeration to choose from: NtGetNextThread and CreateToolhelp32Snapshot.
 SW breakpoints do not need thread enumeration and therefore the /tl32 flag does not affect it.

+New **config** parameter may be used to automatically decrypt the profile databases.
+This utilises [IHack4Falafel's](https://github.com/ihack4falafel) technique to parse the **Cookie** and **Login Profile** databases from the browser memory, avoiding touching the files directly.

+**Note** dumping only works with the HW Breakpoints as I couldn't figure out how to properly cleanup the SW Breakpoints and rewind RIP to avoid the process crashing.

 ### ElevationKatz

 ```text